obsidiansystems/databrary/README.md

 ./databrary -c config/databrary_dev.toml
 ```

-will serve databrary on port 3444 over https.
+will serve databrary on port 3444 over https. the https will be reported as insecure because the certs are self-signed but oh well.